 For this piñata, I chose to create a wedding cake shape, as it fits almost any wedding theme.
 Better yet, you can use your wedding colors to create an ombré effect, as I created here with various shades and values of blues topped off with flower accents.
 (And for those who aren’t into to sugar, you could even substitute the piñata for the wedding cake.)
 For the favors, I added fortune cookies with sassy handwritten love fortunes on shades of blue paper strips.
 Your guests will leave happy and the happy couple get a chance to relieve some post-wedding whacks on the merry piñata.

-Brittany Watson Jepsen is an American designer and crafter living in Copenhagen, Denmark.
+Brittany Watson Jepsen is a designer and crafter.
 Her motto is "a creative mess is better than tidy idleness."
 Find her on her blog, The House That Lars Built, and her Etsy shop, where she designs and sells kitchen accessories and all things floral.